pydn/ComfyUI-to-Python-Extension/tests/README.md

 - unit tests for exporter behavior
 - runtime validation for committed workflow fixtures

+Use the lightweight path for routine contributor validation, and use the runtime path when you need end-to-end confidence against a real ComfyUI checkout.

 ## Prerequisites

 - Run commands from the repo root.